zhaqenl/kingdom/README.md

 #### <a name="output"></a> File output

-If you want to save the output of the previous command to a file, redirect the output stream to a
+If you want to save the output of running the script on an input file, redirect its output stream:
-file:

 ```
 $ python kingdom.py dummy_input.txt > dummy_output.txt